playgameservices/ios-basic-samples/TypeNumber/README.md

     * Leaderboards:
         * Hard mode
         * Easy mode
-9. Feel free to use any score value for your achievements (we tended to keep them between 10 and 75 points per achievement).
+8. Feel free to use any score value for your achievements (we tended to keep them between 10 and 75 points per achievement).
 If you want placeholder icons,
   <http://lorempixel.com> is a great resource.
+9. In Xcode, Click the "Info" tab and go down to the bottom where you see "URL Types".
+  You need to add 2 URL types.
+In one URL type, set `com.google.BundleId` in the Identifier field, and specify your client ID in reversed order in the URL Schemas field.
+For example, if your client ID for iOS is `YOUR_CLIENT_ID.apps.googleusercontent.com`, then specify `com.googleusercontent.apps.YOUR_CLIENT_ID` in the URL Schemas field.
+  In the other URL type, set `com.google.ReverseClientId` in the Identifier field, and specify your app's bundle identifier in the URL Schemas field.
 10. Once that's done, you'll want to replace some of the constants defined in the application.
     * In the `Constants.h` file, replace the following constant with your OAuth2.0